dcc5235/DayNight_EcommShop/README.md

 - Utilizes [Firebase](https://firebase.google.com/) for back-end features (database, server, user-authentication).
   - All of the products data stored in a database, server stores code that determines the most efficient way to request data from the database.
 When a user navigates to a page on the front-end, the server on the back-end decides how to query the database for that page.
 It determines the most efficient way to fetch data.
+  - OAuth sign-in with Google.
+  - User-authentication persistence of user sessions.

 ## Credits